Ethics and Malpractice Statements

 Data Sharing and Reproducibility

-The Academic Publishing House of the University of Food Technologies in Plovdiv plays an encouraging, investing and nurturing role in academic communication but is ultimately accountable for ensuring that best practices are followed in its publications.
+While the Academic Publishing House of the University of Food Technologies in Plovdiv plays a supportive, investing, and encouraging role in academic communication, it is ultimately responsible for ensuring that best practices are adhered to in its publications.

 The prevalent opinion in the academic community is that the Editor-in-Chief has the sole responsibility and autonomy to decide on the papers approved for publication in the journal.
-Therefore, the Editor needs to consider journal regulations and any applicable laws concerning libel, copyright infringement, or plagiarism when making a decision.
+Therefore, the Editor-in-Chief needs to consider journal regulations and any applicable laws concerning libel, copyright infringement, or plagiarism when making a decision.
 The significance of the academic archive as a permanent, historical record of the transactions of scholarship follows from this premise.
 Published articles will be kept as close to their original form as is considered practical.
 In very rare cases, however, an article that has been published may need to be withdrawn or deleted due to circumstances beyond the publisher’s control.
-These measures are always applied with care and are restricted to emergencies.
-Article versions, including those that have been withdrawn or otherwise deleted, will be preserved in our official archives at the Bulgarian National Library.
+These measures are always applied with care and restricted to emergencies.
+Article versions, including those that have been withdrawn or otherwise deleted, will be preserved in our official archives.

-This policy has been designed to respond to these issues and include up-to-date recommendations from the academic and library sectors.
-This problem will need to be re-addressed regularly as standards develop and change; hence, we would encourage the scientific and library communities to provide the necessary input.
+This policy has been designed to respond to these issues and includes up-to-date recommendations from the academic and library sectors.
+This problem needs to be re-addressed regularly as standards develop and change; hence, we would encourage the scientific and library communities to provide the necessary input.
 Our belief is that the publishing and information sector would benefit from worldwide standards regulating these matters, and we intend to strongly support different information authorities towards this end.

 Ethics of Publication